apache/doris/docs/en/sql-reference/sql-statements/Data Definition/CREATE TABLE.md

        * SUM、MAX、MIN、REPLACE
        * HLL_UNION: Only for HLL type
        * REPLACE_IF_NOT_NULL: The meaning of this aggregation type is that substitution will occur if and only if the newly imported data is a non-null value.
 If the newly imported data is null, Doris will still retain the original value.
 Note: if NOT NULL is specified in the REPLACE_IF_NOT_NULL column when the user creates the table, Doris will convert it to NULL and will not report an error to the user.
-Users can leverage this aggregate type to achieve importing some of columns . **It should be noted here that the default value should be NULL, not a nullable string.
+Users can leverage this aggregate type to achieve importing some of columns . **It should be noted here that the default value should be NULL, not an empty string.
 If it is an empty string, you should replace it with an empty string**.
        * BITMAP_UNION: Only for BITMAP type
     Allow NULL: Default is NOT NULL.
 NULL value should be represented as `\N` in load source file.
     Notice: The origin value of BITMAP_UNION column should be TINYINT, SMALLINT, INT, BIGINT.